-Not too long after starting, the traffic levels actually exceeded the design expectations of the new COS terminal.
+Not too long after starting, the traffic levels attained by Western Pacific actually exceeded the design expectations of the new COS terminal.

-Problem: invasive investors and failure to offer sufficient frequency to attract continuing brand loyalty.
-Also, there were things like airplane leases with companies owned by investors that made no sense.
+Problem: invasive interference from investors and failure to offer sufficient frequency to attract continuing brand loyalty.
+Also, there were things like airplane leases forced on WestPac with companies owned by investors ... deals that made no economic sense.